franzknupfer/Rails-Portfolio-Website/README.md

 -Administrators can add, edit and delete projects, skills, and blog posts.
 Only administrators have access to these pages and to the administrative dashboard.
 Administrators can also delete comments.
 -Photos can be added to blog posts via the Paperclip gem.
 -96% testing coverage using RSpec, FactoryGirl, Capybara and SimpleCov.
+-App is deployed to Heroku: https://aqueous-forest-7049.herokuapp.com.
+Note that all pictures/icons that were used in testing and production were removed when the database migrated to Heroku.